wovo/torsor/readme.md

 # To do list

-- find a nice torsor picture that isn't a user-defined pokemon (anchor??)
+- find a nice torsor picture that isn't a user-defined pokemon (an anchor??)
 - copyright formats wrong in pandoc
 - more tests
 - add spaceship (when it becomes available)